Have you ever been molested before? I have, and today’s article is about how to handle molestations.

 If you are a parent, please show this to your daughters.
 If you are a sibling to sisters, please share this with your sisters.
 If you are a husband or boy/girlfriend, please share this with your wife/girlfriend.
 If you have female friends, please pass this link on to them.
 Even if you have sons/brothers/boyfriends/guy friends, please share this with them too, because hey — guys can be victims to sexual perpetrators too.

 1. Know your rights

-Many sexually abused victims keep quiet because (1) they see the event as shameful, even though they are the victim (2) they feel they have nothing (no evidence) against the offender (3) they don’t want to cause trouble (for others) (4) they don’t want to ruin the offender’s life (5) they feel it’s somehow their fault that this happened.
+Many sexually abused victims keep quiet because (1) they see the event as shameful, even though they are the victim, (2) they feel they have nothing (no evidence) against the offender (3) they don’t want to cause trouble (for others), (4) they don’t want to ruin the offender’s life, and (5) they feel it’s somehow their fault that this happened.

 Unfortunately, this is what the offender preys on — your kindness, your fear, your insecurity, your self-doubt.
 And that’s why they dare to commit these sexual demeanors, because they know with people like you, they can get away with them.

 If you share similar perceptions as I did, here’s a wake up call: